alshai/varcount/README.md

                         when NUM >= 0: GT=1 if ALT-REF >= NUM; GT=0 if REF-ALT >= NUM; GT='.' otherwise.
                         (note: if NUM == 0 and REF == ALT, GT=0).
                         (default: 0)
--h/--help               print this help message
+-k/--keep               if threshold not met, print record anyway with undefined genotype -v/--verbose            prints detailed logging information to stderr -h/--help               print this help message
 ```